The Terrible Truth About Modafinil

 - To test and improve the efficacy of Replayz, the game I designed where you play away cravings

 The most distressing reason is the animal experimentation that has gone on and continues to go on to develop these drugs.
 Michel Jouvet was the researcher who developed Modafinil.
 In one of his experiments, Jouvet deprived cats of sleep until they drowned in a vat of water.
-The cats survived an average of 35 days with only micro-sleep.
+The cats succumbed to their watery grave after 35 days with no sleep.

 Regardless of whether one thinks the outcome of this animal experiment was “worth it”, it was callous and imposed an incomprehensible amount of suffering on other sentient beings.

 I share the same view as Peter Singer (and many other thinkers more enlightened than myself) that animals are persons, non-human persons with a sense of self, the will to live, and the capacity to love.

 Modafinil prescription bottles contain a sticker that warns patients not to discontinue use without medical supervision.
 There is a good reason for this.
 People who quit cold turkey have reported sleeping for 2–3 days, feeling fatigued, ‘brain-fog’, unmotivated and massive depression.
 Does this sound like a drug that lacks withdrawal symptoms?

 The toughest withdrawal symptom for me (again, contrary to the claim put forward by the Pharmaceutical Journal that Modafinil “lacks” withdrawal symptoms) is the sudden amplification of certain emotions, especially rage.
 Meditation mitigates this somewhat, but settling down to do so this past week has been difficult.

 In the interest of clarity, I’ll summarize the reasons why I’m done with Modafinal: